foundersandcoders/coursebook/src/course/syllabus/developer/client-side-app/project.md

 Now that you're using a framework there is a bit more initial environment setup involved before you can start writing code.
 Make sure you get this [setup](#setup) done and [deployed](#deployment) to Netlify at the beginning.

-## Criteria
+## Acceptance Criteria

-- Accept at least 2 kinds of user input
+- [ ] Accept at least 2 kinds of user input
-- Have some form of persistent state and interactivity, e.g.
+- [ ] Persistent state and interactivity, e.g. countdown timer, score tracker, previous guesses
-  - Countdown timer
-  - Score tracker
-  - Previous guesses

 ### Stretch criteria

-- Save your state to localstorage so you can leave the page and come back later
+- [ ] State saved to localstorage so you can leave the page and come back later
-- Make it look great
+- [ ] Make it look great

-## Examples
+### Example projects

 "Interactive game-like thing" is a bit vague, so here are some apps built previously: